RLBot/RLBotPack/RLBotPack/snowbot/README.md

 8. Press the Slice button.
 9. Once slicing has completed, preview the moves if you'd like, then save the gcode to disk somewhere.
 ## How to draw an image gcode
-1. Slice your image/model and save it to disk somewhere or use one of the images in the `tests` folder/
+1. Slice your image/model and save it to disk somewhere or use one of the image gcodes in the `examples` folder
 2. With RLBot, start a game on a mannfield-snowy with only Snowbot, unlimited time, gravity at super high, and max score at one (so you can end the game and save the replay).
 3. Browse with the bot's interface and press select file.
 4. Wait for the bot to finish.
 Be aware that many things will reset the progress, including opening the game settings.